 Ni can also be an effective tool for handling paradoxical or contradictory evidence.
 To the rational mind, two contradictory assertions cannot simultaneously coexist; one of the them must be rendered false.
 But according to Jung, the unconscious, through it’s innate creativity, is adept at reconciling opposites and transcending paradoxes.
 An INFJ friend of mine is a champion of paradoxical or Janusian thinking.
 In our discussions of philosophy, she has sought to transcend traditional categorizations and dichotomies by claiming that knowledge is at once relative and absolute, subjective and objective, temporal and eternal, etc. Again, to the rational mind, which relishes and even relies on such dichotomies, this can be difficult to swallow.
 When handled via the tools of Ni, however, paradoxes may become more readily comprehensible.

-To learn more about Ni and the other personality functions, I encourage you to explore my recent book, My True Type: Clarifying Your Personality Type, Preferences & Functions:
+To learn more about Ni and the other personality functions, I encourage you to explore my recent eBook, My True Type: Clarifying Your Personality Type, Preferences & Functions: